Staff & Board

 Lara Neves

 Lara Neves has been involved with the Pine Mountain Music Festival as a performer since 2010, most recently singing the role of Mercedes in PMMF's 2018 production of Carmen.
 She holds a Bachelor of Music in Vocal Performance and Pedagogy from Brigham Young University and loves teaching people to find their singing voice.
 She has maintained a private vocal studio for over 20 years and has served as adjunct vocal faculty at Southern Utah University and the Tuacahn High School for the Performing Arts.
-She has been the instructor of voice at Michigan Tech for 12 years, where she often performs with the Keweenaw Symphony Orchestra.
-Lara enjoys working on the administrative side of culture and the arts, and has been the special projects manager for the Institute of Policy, Ethics, and Culture for the past couple years.
-She is currently interim Director of the Rozsa Center for the Performing Arts.
+She has been the instructor of voice at Michigan Tech for 15 years, where she often performs with the Keweenaw Symphony Orchestra.
+Lara enjoys working on the administrative side of culture and the arts, and besides serving as the Operations Director of PMMF for two years, she has previously worked as special projects manager for the Institute of Policy, Ethics, and Culture and as the interim Director of the Rozsa Center for the Performing Arts.
+She lives in Houghton with her husband Joel and her dog Puccini and enjoys spending as much time as she can with her three daughters.

 Linda Ott09122014001cropped